STD (STI) Treatment in Singapore

 5. Sharing needles or syringes

-6. Drug or alcohol abuse that impairs judgment, leading to risky sexual behavior
+6. Drug or alcohol abuse that impairs judgment, leading to risky sexual behaviour

 7. Mother-to-infant transmission via pregnancy, childbirth and breastfeeding

-As there are many different diseases that can be transmitted via sexual contact, we provide individualized advice on STD testing based on each patient’s unique situation.
+As there are many different diseases that can be transmitted via sexual contact, we provide individualised advice on STD testing based on each patient’s unique situation.

 1. Unusual or foul-smelling discharge from the vagina or penis